If print books are back and more popular than ever, what benefits can come from using an e-library with your children?

 A collection of short, summertime stories read aloud in French.

 I hope that this selection will inspire you to introduce digital resources into your daily reading routines - both at home and at our library.

 A native Mainer, Christianne has worked in libraries all her life and came to the Center after three years of managing the library at the Alliance Française in Washington DC.
-She has a B.A. in French Studies from Smith College and loves children's literature, BDs, and cookbooks.
+She has a B.A. in French Studies from Smith College, a MLIS from Simmons College, and loves children's literature, BDs, and cookbooks.
 When she is not at the library, you can find her traveling, baking, and - quelle surprise! - reading new books.See All Christianne's Posts